-Wonderful and luxury villa with private pool in Denia, on the Costa Blanca, Spain for 8 persons.
+Wonderful and luxury villa in Denia, on the Costa Blanca, Spain with private pool for 8 persons.
 The villa is situated in a hilly, rural and wooded area.
 The villa has 4 bedrooms, 3 bathrooms and 1 guest toilet, spread over 2 levels.
 The accommodation offers a lot of privacy, a wonderful lawned garden with gravel and trees, a large wonderful pool and wonderful views of the valley and the mountains.
-Its comfort and the vicinity of places to shop, sports activities and places to go out make this an ideal villa to celebrate your holidays with family or friends and even your pets.
+Its comfort and the vicinity of places to shop, sports activities and places to go out make this a fine villa to celebrate your holidays with family or friends and even your pets.

 Interior of the villa

 Bedrooms and bathrooms